PS-Wizard/ElectOne/README.md

 # 1st Sprint Concerns:

-## Business Analyst:
 - [ ] Research On How Elections Are Actually Done.
 - [ ] UML Diagrams
 - [ ] Scoping
-- [ ] Sanity checks on each design made for functional testing.
+- [] Sanity checks on each design made for functional testing.
-- [ ] Challenge any & all members on their work.

 ## FrontEnd :